Sambhaji-Patil/colorify/Readme.md

 ---

-## 🚀 Installation and Setup (DeOldify-Based Image Colorization)
+## 🚀 Installation and Setup (DeOldify-Based Image Colorization - Main Project)
 ### 1. Clone Repositories
-- Clone the original DeOldify repository from its official source [this link] (https://github.com/jantic/DeOldify.git).
+- Clone the original DeOldify repository from its official source: [DeOldify Repo](https://github.com/jantic/DeOldify.git).
 - Clone **this repository (Colorizer_UI)** separately and move its contents into the folder where you cloned **DeOldify**.

 ### 2. Download Model Weights